-In November 2016, GORA presented a strategy to Municipal Council to prevent invasive species from entering our lakes.
+In November 2016, GORA presented a three-phase strategy to Municipal Council to prevent invasive species from entering our lakes.
 We had attended a Public Forum where we had learned about the harmful effect of invasive species, particularly those caused by the Eurasian water milfoil plant.
 This plant survives in a lake by destroying all other native plants, which leads to a total decline in the lake’s oxygen levels.
 Not only would this result in the loss of fish life, the lake water itself would be very unpleasant for both swimming and boating.
 We also learned that once a lake is infested with invasive species, it is incredibly difficult (if not impossible) to completely eradicate them.

 With the collaboration and support of the Municipality of Otter Lake, signs were placed at boat launches on our lakes in May 2018 to raise awareness of the dangers of invasive species.
-In addition, signs also direct boaters to the Boat Wash Station at the Municipal Hall at 15 Palmer Street, which was also installed in May 2018.

 Phase 2: Provide a boat-washing facility for boat operators to clean their boats and trailers with a power washer.

 A Boat Wash Station was installed at the Municipal Hall at 15 Palmer Street in May 2018.
 Multiple signs were also installed to direct boaters to the station.